dinomite/wewut/README.md

-# wewut
+# WEWUT
-example from Working Effectively WIth Unit Tests by Jay Fields
+Examples from Working Effectively With Unit Tests by Jay Fields

+Code as first presented in the book is in the `original` package, final state in the `refactored` package.